domiriel/LIFE/README.md

 ----
 ### Meta Commands

-There are several commands that, while not describing a span, convey information that helps understand them.
+There are several commands that, while not describing a span, convey information that helps one understand them.
 They must be entered *outside* of a day.
 They all start with an at sign (`@`).
 Spaces are allowed as padding around the place names and other parameters.
 Unless otherwise noted, `@` commands should be global: regardless of where they appear in the file, they apply to all days/spans in it.

 #### Place Inclusion

-Some places are within other, e.g. a particular store inside a shopping mall.
+Some places are within others, e.g. a particular store inside a shopping mall.
 How to record it?
 If you record the store as its own place, you wouldn't know you were in the mall at that time.
 If you record the mall, information about where you actually went in there would be lost.
 To circumvent this problem, we can specify place inclusion by connecting a sub and super-place with a `<` sign:

     @a store in the mall<the mall